-Finding nixtamalized corn dough (masa) may not be an option for many, especially those of us who lives outside of Mexico.
+Finding nixtamalized corn dough (masa) may not be an option for many, especially those of us who live outside of Mexico.
 So, we are left with two options to make our sopes:

 - Make nixtamalized corn at home (from dried corn kernels) which is quite a long process.

 - Buy a flour already nixtamalized (called masa harina) to prepare the dough.
-In the market there are many brands and we can even choose the best one for our taste and budget.
+In the market there are many brands, so we can choose the best one for our taste and budget.

 How to make masa for sopes